concepts

 What is Physical AI on Intended

-How the Intended Authority Runtime layers on top of an existing safety stack to gate AI-issued commands at machine speed, with a tamper-evident audit trail.
+How the Intended Authority Runtime layers on top of an existing safety stack to classify, gate, and audit AI-issued physical commands at machine speed.

 What is Physical AI on Intended#